 The Canyon 376 is equipped with four batteries that are located in the lean bar rigging compartment.
-These batteries provide power for the 12 volt accessories as well as starting the outboard engines and optional generator.
+These batteries provide power for the 12 volt accessories as well as starting the outboard engines and generator.
 The four batteries are grouped into two banks, each bank consisting of two batteries wired in parallel.
-There are two battery select switches on a dual engine boat and three battery select switches on a triple engine boat.
+There are three battery select switches on a triple engine boat.
 One battery select switch is designated for each engine, with the DC accessories operating from the same switch as the starboard engine.
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that the battery banks will charge simultaneously when the engines are running.
-If the boat has triple engines, the center switch may be set in position "1" or position "2" unless the boat is equipped with HelmMaster in which case the center switch should be set in position "1".
+The center switch may be set in position "1" or position "2" unless the boat is equipped with HelmMasterTM in which case the center switch should be set in position "1".
 For emergency situations when neither battery bank alone will start the engines, select "1 + 2" on each switch.
 Return the switches to normal settings after starting the engines.

-Never turn the battery select switch to the "off" position with an engine (including generator) running as this could damage the engine charging system or the diesel generator's control panel.
+Never turn the battery select switch to the "off" position with an engine (including generator) running as this could damage the engine charging system or the generator control panel.